swisscom/PowerGRR/docs/Get-GRRClientApproval.md

 ### Example 2
 ```
-PS C:\> Get-GRRClientApproval -Credential $cred  -OnlyState -ComputerName host1 -ApprovalId approval:AAAAAAAA
+PS C:\> Get-GRRClientApproval -Credential $cred  -OnlyState -ComputerName host1 -ApprovalId 1111111111111111
 False
 ```

-Get the client approval for the host 'host1' and the approval id 'approval:AAAAAAAA'.
+Get the client approval for the host 'host1' and the approval id 1111111111111111.
 Use this command in a loop to wait until the approval is valid and you can continue with the desired actions.